PomboLutador/mortality_monitor/README.md

 ## Number of considered lookback years

-Currently the value for `num_lookback_years` is set to 3 due to a small analysis that was done studying the model.Prior to setting the value to 3 all prior available lookback years were considered.
+Currently the value for `num_lookback_years` is set to 3 due to a small analysis that was done studying the model.
+Prior to setting the value to 3, all prior available lookback years were considered.
 This often lead to the model becoming too inflexible and not being able to adjust to new trends.

 ### Case study: Poland